architect/arc.codes.next/src/docs/en/reference/functions/database-functions.md

 ---
 title: Database functions
-description: 160 (or fewer) character description of this document!
+description: A log of information about changes to items in a DynamoDB table
 sections:
   - Overview
   - Getting started
-  - Events
   - Examples
 ---